jordemort/jordemort.github.io/src/pages/blog/webmentions-and-pingbacks.md

 I could have easily set up a cron job to run it every 10 minutes or so, and that definitely would have been Good Enough.
 I wanted things to go out instantly, though, so I set up an instance of [webhookd](https://github.com/ncarlier/webhookd) on my server as well.

-First, I created an `.htpasswd` file to keep just anybody from calling my scripts:
+First, I created an `.htpasswd` file to keep just anybody from calling my scripts; webhookd will look for a `.htpasswd` in the current working directory, so run this in the same place you intend to run webhookd from:

 ```
 $ htpasswd -B -c .htpasswd api